 Europe’s Jewel Box

-While in Dresden we toured the Green Vault Museum, which is considered to be Europe’s Jewel Box, mostly because Rick Steve’s highlighted it in his video of Dresden.
-Again, we knew nothing about the treasures that lurked behind the double glass security doors of the Green Vault, which is housed in the reconstruction of Augustus the Strong’s Castle.
+Considered to be Europe’s Jewel Box, we toured the Green Vault Museum.
+Rick Steve’s highlighted it in his video of Dresden.
+Again, we knew nothing about the treasures that lurked behind the double glass security doors of the Green Vault.

-Nothing can be carried in to the museum, no bags, no purses, no cameras, nada.
-So obviously, I have no photos to share with you but you’ll just have to take my word for it.
+I have no photos to share with you (not allowed) so you’ll just have to take my word for it.
 It was phenomenal.
-Ten rooms with treasures like you’ve never seen, nor can I describe.
-But you can watch Rick Steves’ video, cuz you know, he’s Rick Steves and they let him take in his cameras.
+The museum houses ten rooms with treasures like you’ve never seen, nor can I describe. you can watch Rick Steves’ video, cuz you know, he’s Rick Steves and they let him take in his cameras.

 The Red Army

 How did the treasures survive the devastation of the war?
-The powers to be at the time foresaw what was coming and they relocated all of the treasures to a fortress outside of the city.
-The treasures were then confiscated (stolen?) and taken to Russia by the Red Army, but were returned to Dresden in 1958 and put on public display in 2004.
+The treasures were relocated to a fortress outside of the city.
+Despite the effort, the treasures were eventually confiscated (stolen?) and taken to Russia by the Red Army.
+They were returned to Dresden in 1958 and put on public display in 2004.
 It’s really quite the story and if you find yourself in Dresden, tour the Green Vault.
 You’ll love it, I promise.

 Dresden’s Catholic Cathedral